zazuko/knowledge-graph-forum/README.md

 The 2024 edition of the Knowledge Graph Forum is scheduled for **May 30, 2024 (Thursday)**.
 The venue is at the Roche Tower in Basel, Switzerland, generously provided by [Roche](https://en.wikipedia.org/wiki/Roche).

 We are excited to **invite potential speakers to submit their proposals** for presentations at this year's Knowledge Graph Forum.
 If you have an insightful experience, a challenging project, or innovative use cases related to RDF-based Knowledge Graphs, we would love to hear from you.
 To propose a presentation, please [create an issue](https://github.com/zazuko/knowledge-graph-forum/issues/new?assignees=&labels=proposal&projects=&template=kg-forum-cfp.md&title=Proposal%3A+%5BYour+Talk+Title+Here%5D) on this GitHub repository using the "KG-Forum CfP Submission" issue template.
 Ensure to provide a concise overview of your talk, your intended audience, and any feedback or insights you're seeking.
 This is a fantastic opportunity to share your knowledge and learn from the vibrant community at the forum.
-For detailed instructions and to submit your proposal, [click here](https://github.com/zazuko/knowledge-graph-forum/issues/new?assignees=&labels=proposal&projects=&template=kg-forum-cfp.md&title=Proposal%3A+%5BYour+Talk+Title+Here%5D).
+For detailed instructions and to submit your proposal, [click here](https://github.com/zazuko/knowledge-graph-forum/issues/new?assignees=&labels=proposal&projects=&template=kg-forum-cfp.md&title=Proposal%3A+%5BYour+Talk+Title+Here%5D). **Please ensure that your proposal is submitted by March 8, 2024, at the latest.**

 **Registration for 2024**: Opening soon.
 We anticipate that there will be sufficient space so that participants will be able to attend without difficulty.